nomic-ai/gpt4all/gpt4all-bindings/java/README.md

 To add the library dependency for another build system see [Maven Central Java bindings](https://central.sonatype.com/artifact/com.hexadevlabs/gpt4all-java-binding/).

-To download a model binary weights file use an url such as https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin.
+To download model binary weights file use a URL such as [`https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin`](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).

-For information about other models available see [Model file list](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat#manual-download-of-models).
+For information about other models available see the [model file list](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat#manual-download-of-models).

 ### Sample code
 ```java